5g-media/FaaS-VIM-Exercises/exercise1/README.md

 ## Onboard the packages to OSM

 At All-in-one UI, select "Editor".
-Another tab is created with your OSM GUI.

 * Select VNF Packages (left pane) and drag/drop the VNF package you created at previous step
 * Select NS  Packages (left pane) and drag/drop the NS package you created at previous step